thecodeteam/ecs-broker-tile/README.md

 ## Requirement

 * ECS Cluster configured and runing.
-If you do not have one please refer to [ECS Test Drive ](https://portal.ecstestdrive.com to create an account)
+If you do not have one please refer to [ECS Test Drive](https://portal.ecstestdrive.com) to create an account
 * ECS VIP address for Management and Object
 * Namespace and Replication group
 * ECS  SSL cert, to get the ssl cert use ```openssl s_client  -connect <ecsvip>:443 –showcert ``` to get ssl